9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/Terms/Salting.md

 ![Entrada del usuario introduciendo una función hash.
 Se agrega un conjunto aleatorio de caracteres al proceso de hash.](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/VJFA9qhuRvan1_hRvGhSpg_70858cdbe6d94ad29538d1915f0e05f1_CS_R-094_Salting.png?expiry=1697241600000&hmac=pUx8oAxfiEhS43nT8XbGjH2XlG2aHyyrN454nYZKqI0)

 For this reason, salting has become increasingly common when storing passwords and other types of sensitive data.
 The length and uniqueness of a salt is important.
 Similar to hash values, the longer and more complex a salt is, the harder it is to crack.

+### **Hashing and salting**

+**[[Hashing]]** converts information into a unique value that can then be used to determine its integrity. **[[Salting]]** is an additional safeguard that’s used to strengthen hash functions.
+It works by adding random characters to data, like passwords.
+This increases the length and complexity of hash values, making them harder to brute force and less susceptible to dictionary attacks.